-The company issues external borrowings under its European Medium Term Note (EMTN) and US Shelf Programme on behalf of other GSK Group entities.
+The company issues external borrowings under its European Medium Term Note (EMTN) and US Shelf Programme on behalf of other GSK group entities.
 This has resulted in the recognition of material borrowing amounts including:

-- Short-term borrowings: £2.1 billion (2021: £2.6 billion); and - Long-term borrowings: £9.8 billion (2021: £12.9 billion).
+- Short-term borrowings: £1.7 billion (2022: £2.1 billion); and - Long-term borrowings: £8.0 billion (2022: £9.8 billion).

 These external borrowings are recognised as financial liabilities measured at amortised cost at the original effective interest rate, computed based on the bond proceeds, costs of issuance, coupon payments and redemption value.
-In the current year, the external borrowings decreased by £3.6 billion due to the repayment of bonds during 2022.
+In the current year, the external borrowings decreased by £2.2 billion due to the repayment of bonds during 2023 offset by new issuance of a bond.